-1958

-2014

-MOVIE premiers.
+THE LEGO MOVIE premiers.

-THE LEGO The modern-day brick is launched.
-The interlocking principle that creates endless building possibilities is patented.
 1932 The LEGO Group is founded by Ole Kirk Kristiansen in Denmark.
 For almost a century, the company has passed from father to son and is now owned by Kjeld Kirk Kristiansen, a grandchild of the founder.

-1949 The first plastic brick is created, marketed under the name Automatic Binding Bricks.
+949 The first plastic brick is created, marketed under the name Automatic Binding Bricks.